 PM Modi conferred with UAE’s highest civilian honour

-New Delhi, Apr 04: Prime Minister Narendra Modi on Thursday was conferred with United Arab Emirate's highest award, the Zayed Medal for role in strengthening bilateral relations between the two countries.
+New Delhi, Apr 04: Prime Minister Narendra Modi on Thursday was conferred with United Arab Emirate (UAE)'s highest award, the Zayed Medal for role in strengthening bilateral relations between the two countries.

-The medal, awarded to kings presidents and heads of states, was conferred upon Modi for boosting relations between the Emirates and India.
+The medal, awarded to kings, presidents and heads of states, was conferred upon Modi for boosting relations between the Emirates and India.

 Previously, Russian President Vladimir Putin, Chinese President Xi Jinping have also been conferred with the honour.